DARPA-ASKEM/data-service/README.md

 and check if they are valid by running

 ```
-model-build check CURRENT_SEMANTIC_VERSION ./src/generated
+model-build check [current semantic version] ./src/generated
 ```

+Where [current semantic version] is the version of your dbml - ex. v0.11.3 .
 If the tables don't exist yet it in Postgres, make sure to POST to the `/admin/db/init` endpoint.

 ## ASKEM Data Model